idealparable/BibleQ/DidLazarusWriteJohn.md

 - **Hasty Generalization:** "One, or a few, cases, prove a majority, or a universal."
 Also *Anecdotal evidence* or *Faulty Generalization.* **(One or a few, to most or all.)** I call it **HastyGen** for short.

-  E.g. "I saw a metal boat.
+  Example of Hasty Generalization Fallacy: "I saw a metal boat.
 All boats have thus always been metal.
 Or at least most!
 So the boat Jesus was on when he calmed the storm?
 Probably metal."

   "I <u>saw</u> a metal <u>boat</u>.<br>
   "Of <u>this</u> I thus took <u>note</u>,<br>